NVIDIA/NeMo/README.md

 <a id="markdown-data-preparation-for-t5-models" name="data-preparation-for-t5-models"></a>
 The `data_preparation` parameter in `conf/config.yaml` specifies which file to use for data preparation configuration purposes.
-The `data_preparation` parameter needs to be specified as `download_t5_pile` for preparing The Pile dataset for T5 models.
+The `data_preparation` parameter needs to be specified as `download_t5_pile` for preparing the Pile dataset for T5 models.
 The config file can be found in `conf/data_preparation/download_t5_pile.yaml`.
 GPT-3 models and T5 models use different tokenizer and vocab files.
-The default parameters can be found in corresponding config files.
+The default parameters can be found in the corresponding config files.

-To download a reduced portion of the dataset to run tests, the `file_numbers` parameter can be updated to download only one of the shards by changing “0-29” to “0” (the syntax must be a combination of numbers separated by dashes "-" or commas ",") For example, `file_numbers`="0,3,5-7" will download and prepare files 0, 3, 5, 6, and 7.
+To download a reduced portion of the dataset to run tests, the `file_numbers` parameter can be updated to download only one of the shards by changing `“0-29”` to `“0”` (the syntax must be a combination of numbers separated by dashes "-" or commas ",").
+ For example, `file_numbers`=`"0,3,5-7"` will download and prepare files 0, 3, 5, 6, and 7.

 ###### 4.1.2.2.1.
 Slurm
 <a id="markdown-41221-slurm" name="41221-slurm"></a>

-First, ensure the cluster related configuration in the `conf/cluster/bcm.yaml` file is correct.
+First, ensure the cluster configuration settings in the `conf/cluster/bcm.yaml` file are correct.
-The `cluster` and `cluster_type` parameters in `conf/config.yaml` must be set to bcm.
+The `cluster` and `cluster_type` parameters in `conf/config.yaml` must be set to `bcm`.
 Then, modify the `time_limit` or any other parameter related to the job in the `download_t5_pile.yaml` file for T5 models.
 The data preparation can be parallelized by using up to 30 nodes to download all 30 files in parallel.